Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 Specifying record types for an objective

-You can specify the type of records to which an objective can be applied.
+You can specify the types of records to which an objective can be applied.

 You can select master records, source records, or both as input record types for an objective.
 For example, you can apply an objective only to master records when you create or update them in business applications.

-When you select source records as the record type, you can refine the condition further by specifying one or more source systems.
+When you set source records as the input record type for an objective, the objective is triggered whenever source and patch records are created or updated.
+Also, you can refine the condition further by specifying one or more source systems.
 When you specify a source system, the objective is triggered when source records with the specified source systems are created or updated.
 For example, if you choose Salesforce as the source system for an objective, the objective applies only to records with the Salesforce source system.

-When you select both master and source records as input record types for an objective, consider the following behavior:
+When you select both master and source records as input record types for an objective, consider the following behaviors:

 When you specify record types for an objective, ensure that the compatible triggers are configured.
-For more information about triggers, see Objective triggers.
+For more information about triggers, see Configuring business applications as an objective trigger.

 Record Type